frauzufall/ofxGuiExtended/README.md

       <td>`flex-wrap`</td>
       <td>`string`</td>
       <td>`"nowrap"` (default)<br>`"wrap"`</td>
-      <td>Determines if the child elements are aligned on one or multiple lines if space is
+      <td>Determines if the child elements are aligned on one or multiple lines if space is insufficient
   </tr>
   <tr>
       <td>`justify-content`</td>